 #LivingTheDream: Expat Life Stripped Bare

-In a new anthology of personal and powerful stories, ten women share the emotional and practical realities of the challenges of expat life away from ‘home’.
+In a new anthology of personal and powerful stories, nine women share the emotional and practical realities of the challenges of expat life away from ‘home’.
 These brutally honest essays cover the real experiences of women dealing with challenges away from the support structure of their place of birth. #LivingTheDream aims to bust the myth of the perception of a ‘blessed’ life under sunny skies and show the sometimes tougher reality.

 The challenges of life away from ‘home’

-Grief, loneliness, Brexit, motherhood, identity, single parenthood, rootlessness, drinking culture and integration are just some of the issues tackled in this collection of short stories.
+Grief, loneliness, Brexit, motherhood, identity, rootlessness, drinking culture and integration are just some of the issues tackled in this collection of short stories.
 Editor Carrie Frais, also the founder of MumAbroad, wanted to give a voice to women living away from their native ‘home’ and reveal some of the emotional upheavals and struggles that go hand-in-hand with their day-to-day existence.

 This project came from Carrie’s increasing feelings of isolation during lockdown in Spain, her feelings of rootlessness and a lack of belonging, exacerbated by her own grief and the reality of Brexit.
 She felt the need to connect, reach out and encourage positive interactions and expose uncomfortable truths about the often misrepresented ‘expat’ existence.
 She explains, “The women who have contributed to this collection of stories all share the (often) rollercoaster experience of moving away from the country of their birth.
 We are sometimes viewed as courageous, uprooting ourselves from the security blanket of having one’s extended family nearby to face new adventures and experiences in far-flung corners of the world.
 Yet, our lives can be emotional, confusing and challenging.
 When we experience anxiety, stress, insomnia, loneliness, fear or even depression caused by, amongst other things, culture shock, rootlessness, social exclusion, grief or bureaucracy, we struggle with people’s perceptions versus our own reality”